-Akira certainly did predict the 2020 Tokyo Olympics.
-The manga and ensuing anime are set against the backdrop of the impending 2020 Tokyo Olympics.
+Akira certainly did predict the 2020 Tokyo Olympics 19 years ahead.
+The manga—created by Katsuhiko Otomo (above)—and ensuing anime are set against the backdrop of the impending 2020 Tokyo Olympics.
 It also appears that one panel in the manga refers to measures for combating a contagious disease.

-As pointed out on the popular Japanese gaming site Hachima Kikou, in the third volume of Akira, the following panel reads, “The WHO (World Health Organization) criticizes [Neo-Tokyo’s] epidemic countermeasures.”
+As pointed out on the popular Japanese gaming site Hachima Kikou, in the 2001 third volume of Akira one panel reads, “The WHO (World Health Organization) criticizes [Neo-Tokyo’s] epidemic countermeasures.”

-The Japanese word that appears in the text 伝染病 (densenbyou) can be translated as “epidemic.”
+The Japanese word that appears in the text, 伝染病 (densenbyou), can be translated as “epidemic.”
 (Here is another example.)
-However, the WHO has declared covid-19 a global pandemic.
-Today, Japanese officials said that the Olympics were on schedule, while President Trump is now calling for the games to be delayed a year.
+The WHO has declared covid-19 a global pandemic.
+Last year, Japanese officials continually said that the Olympics were on schedule, but the 2020 games were ultimately delayed to the following summer.

-As The Japan Times, where I am a columnist, reported late last month, the Japanese government and Prime Minister Abe have been facing criticism for its response to the coronavirus.
-The WHO, however, hasn’t recommended the need for contingency plans for the Tokyo Olympics.
+As The Japan Times, where I am a columnist, previously reported, the Japanese government has been facing criticism for its response to the coronavirus.

 This article was originally published on February 17, 2020.
 It has since been updated.